Want More Connection? Try Practising Silence

 Initially, the comment stung.
 I’m the kind of writer that speaks more than she writes, even though my written words often offer much more insight than anything that’s come out of my mouth.
 Of course, this wasn’t something I was ready to accept, yet, or even voice out loud.
 Nor did I really hear what he was trying to tell me — but I’ll get to that.

-A few weeks later, with the comment still resonating and feeling sore, I decided I would spend a week in silence.
+A few weeks later, with the comment still resonating and feeling sore, I decided I would spend a week practising silence.

-Where I Got The Idea to Spend a Week in Silence
+Where I Got The Idea to Start Practising Silence

 The Day-To-Day Being Silent Practicalities